- Serhat Ahmed

 Ask other international parents about schools in Australia

-What is Australia’s education system like?
 The education system is divided into primary, secondary, and tertiary education (higher education).
-Only primary and secondary being compulsory.
+Only primary and secondary are compulsory.
 Education is similar across the country, with only minor variations between states and territories.

-Following the years of mandatory study, a student can choose to pursue higher education if they wish.
+Following the years of mandatory study, a student can choose to pursue higher education if they want to.
 Higher education in Australia is comprised of technical colleges and universities.
 They offer technical, undergraduate, and postgraduate degrees.

 - The school year in Australia starts in either late January or early February.
 It ends in mid-December.

-- The majority of schools have three or four semesters.
+- Most schools have three or four semesters.
 Each term lasts 9–11 weeks, with two weeks of vacation between each semester.

 - School hours are usually from 9:00 to 15:30.